 When you first setup your Pigeonhole, you're asked to specify the start and end dates of when your event will take place.
 This becomes the date range that you can set sessions to be live (you can change your Pigeonhole Duration anytime).

-All per-event Pigeonhole Plans have a maximum duration of 1 week (7 days).
+All Basic, Manage and Engage Pigeonholes have a maximum duration of 1 week (7 days) while Captivate Pigeonholes have a maximum duration of 30 days.
 This duration is regarded as a single continuous block, so you can't combine dates from different time periods.
-When adding sessions, the session start and end dates/times must all fit within your plan duration.
+When adding sessions, the session start and end dates/times must all fit within your Pigeonhole duration.

 Determining the duration needed for your event

 Take for example an event that starts on 11 June and ends on 14 June:

 Counting the number of days from 11 June to 14 June, that's a total of 4 days.
 Based on this, you will need a Pigeonhole that supports a duration of 4 days.
 Since all Pigeonholes come with at least a week's duration, any of them will fit your requirements here.